cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Synonyms: appoint.
 | Usage: How many of their activities can be safely and effectively delegated to less trained staff?
 | Usage: Officials have now been delegated to start work on a draft settlement.
 |
+| scenario
+| Definition: The scenario of a film is a piece of writing that gives an outline of the story.
+| Definition: if you talk about a likely or possible scenario, you are taking about the way in which a situation may develop.
+| Usage: Try to imagine all the possible scenarios and what action you would take.
+|
+| squelch
+| Definition: If you squelch something that is causing you trouble, for example rumors or oppositions, you firmly put a stop to it.
+| Synonyms: squash; suppress.
+| Usage: The President wants to squelch any perception that the meeting is an attempt to negotiate.
+| Definition: To squelch means to make a wet, sucking sound, like the sound you make when you are walking on wet, muddy group.
+|